 You can also submit example models to the Analytica wiki, a web application that allows member of the Analytica community to collaborate and share information.
+Go to:

+http://lumina.com/wiki/index.php/Example\Models

-Go to http://lumina.com/wiki/index.php/Example\Models to view example models submitted by others and to submit your own examples.
+Here you can view example models submitted by others and to submit your own examples.